 We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Viability.

 The 4-H Embryology Project is a unique opportunity for Richmond City youth to experience first hand the incubation period and hatching of chickens.
 The incubation period takes a total of 21 days from initial incubation to hatching of the chicks.
 Eggs will be candled between 10-14 days into the incubation period.
 Children and teachers care for the eggs until the chicks are ready to hatch.
-After hatching the chicks may remain in the classroom for a maximum of 1 week before being released back to Richmond City 4-H/ANR Extension Educator.
+After hatching the chicks may remain in the classroom for a maximum of 1 week before being released back to VCE Richmond City.

 This program allows youth to learn about the plant development process at is relates to the Virginia SOLs for 3rd-5th objective.
 Urban Gardening provides teachers with all the materials to experience plant growth inside the classroom.